Skip to main content

 Paid and Unpaid Leave

-In specific circumstances, employees have a legal entitlement to take leave.
-Whether the leave is paid or unpaid depends on various factors, including the type of leave and the reason for it.
-Often, leave is fully or partially covered by benefits from the Norwegian Labour and Welfare Administration (NAV), either directly to the employee or as a reimbursement to the employer.
-However, in certain cases, the employer is required to cover the employee’s salary during the leave period.
+In specific circumstances, employees have a legal entitlement to leave.
+Whether leave is paid or unpaid depends on the type of leave and the reason for it.
+In some cases, NAV pays benefits directly or reimburses the employer.
+In other cases, the employer must cover salary during the leave period.

 Statutory Leave Laws in Norway